andrewbranch/blog/posts/2019-01-19_Expressive-React-Component-APIs-with-Discriminated-Unions.md

 When we have a union (like `Triangle | Quadrilateral`) that can be narrowed by a literal member (like `numberOfSides`), that union is called a _discriminated union_ and that property is called the _discriminant property_.

-## The problem: Overly permissive props
+## The Problem: Overly Permissive Props
 You’re writing a Select component (i.e., a fancy replacement for an HTMLSelectElement) with React and TypeScript.
 You want it to support both single-selection and multiple-selection, just like a native select element.
 Perhaps you look at the [`SelectHTMLAttributes` interface](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/eda212cfd64119cf2edc2f4ab12e53c4654a9b87/types/react/index.d.ts#L1979-L1990) from [`@types/react`](https://www.npmjs.com/package/@types/react)  for inspiration, and notice that a native select element, in React, can have a `value` of type `string | string[] | number`.
 From TypeScript’s perspective, you can pass a single value or an array of values indiscriminately, but you know that an array of values is really only meaningful if the `multiple` prop is set.
 Nonetheless, you try this approach for your component:

 <!--@